 - The extended illness of a family member that places hardship on the student.
 Immediate family member includes parent, spouse, sibling or dependent

-- Mitigating circumstances as determined by the Financial Aid Appeals committee.
+- Mitigating circumstances as determined by the US Financial Aid Appeals committee.

-Students who lose their eligibility for Federal Student Aid for failure to maintain Satisfactory Academic Progress may access a two tier Appeal process (FAA then the USFA Appeals Committee) to ensure that the University is not placed at risk of claims of bias or discrimination.
+Students who lose their eligibility for US Federal Student Aid for failure to maintain Satisfactory Academic Progress (SAP) may access a two tier Appeal process (US Financial Aid Officer then the USFA Appeals Committee) to ensure that the University is not placed at risk of claims of bias or discrimination.

-If the student fails to meet the SAP requirements, the USFA Advisor will notify the student by email with a Warning, or of their ineligibility for Federal Loan funds within 2 business days (Precluding designated NSW public holidays, weekends and periods of University shutdown) after the release of results.
+If the student fails to meet the SAP requirements, the US Financial Aid Officer will notify the student by email with a Warning, or of their ineligibility for Federal Loan funds within 2 business days (Precluding designated NSW public holidays, weekends and periods of University shutdown) after the release of results.

-In the first instance an Appeal against Federal Student Aid Suspension must be lodged with the Financial Aid Advisor within five (5) business days of notification of suspension (7 business days after results are released).
+In the first instance an Appeal against US Federal Financial Aid Suspension must be lodged with the US Financial Aid Officer within five (5) business days of notification of suspension (7 business days after results are released).
 The appeal must be accompanied by the student’s statement, supporting documentation from at least three unrelated professionals (including their names, qualifications, dates, email address and phone contact information).
 A response to this first appeal will be provided within 5 business days.

 Appeals Contact Information

 If the student wishes to lodge a second appeal, it must be submitted within 5 business days of the first ruling.
-This appeal will be considered by the USFA Appeals Committee, comprised of the USFA Director, Coordinator of International Student Services, and a representative from the Registrar’s office.
+This appeal will be considered by the USFA Appeals Committee, comprised of the US Financial Aid Director, Coordinator of International Student Services, and a representative from the Registrar’s office.

-The Financial Aid Director as, chair of the committee, will respond to the appeal within 10 (ten) business days informing you of the decision.
+The US Financial Aid Director as chair of the committee, will respond to the appeal within 10 (ten) business days informing you of the decision.